-In February 2024, our board of directors adopted the 2024 Inducement Equity Incentive Plan, or the Inducement Plan and, subject to the adjustment provisions of the Inducement Plan, reserved 750,000 shares of our common stock for issuance pursuant to equity awards granted under the Inducement Plan.
+In February 2024, our board of directors adopted the 2024 Inducement Equity Incentive Plan, or the Inducement Plan, and, subject to the adjustment provisions of the Inducement Plan, reserved 750,000 shares of our common stock for issuance pursuant to equity awards granted under the Inducement Plan.
 The Inducement Plan was adopted without stockholder approval pursuant to Nasdaq Rule 5635(c)(4).
-The Inducement Plan provides for the grant of equity-based awards, including nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units, and performance awards and its terms are substantially similar to our 2020 Equity Incentive Plan, including with respect to treatment of equity awards in the event of a "merger" or "change in control" as defined under the Inducement Plan, but with such other terms and conditions intended to comply with the Nasdaq inducement award exception.
+The Inducement Plan provides for the grant of equity-based awards, including nonstatutory stock options, stock appreciation rights, restricted stock, restricted stock units, and performance awards, and its terms are substantially similar to our 2020 Equity Incentive Plan, including with respect to treatment of equity awards in the event of a "Change in Control" (as defined under the Inducement Plan) of the Company or a merger of the Company with or into another corporation or entity, but with such other terms and conditions intended to comply with the Nasdaq inducement award exception.
 However, the 2020 Equity Incentive Plan permits certain exchange programs (including repricings) without stockholder approval, while our Inducement Plan does not permit such exchange programs.